Please confirm topic selection

 • some authors recommend weight limits of 70 lbs

-• recent studies report that up to 140 lbs is safe
+• recent studies report safety up to 140 lbs

 • Reduction maneuvers